Key Takeaways

 COMPANY HIGHLIGHTS

-NEXT is a top pick for tech and IT companies thanks to its strong customer satisfaction and streamlined online experience.
+NEXT ranks as a top pick for tech and IT companies thanks to its strong customer satisfaction and fully digital experience.
 It ties for the lowest general liability cost at just $17 per month and offers competitive BOP coverage at $24 per month.
-Tech founders appreciate NEXT’s 100% digital policy management, ideal for remote teams and fast-moving startups.
+Tech founders appreciate NEXT's 100% digital policy management, ideal for remote teams and fast-moving startups.
 With a 4.7-star average review score, it stands out for service and responsiveness.
-While its professional liability pricing is slightly higher than The Hartford’s, its speed and ease make up for it for many IT-focused businesses.
+While its professional liability pricing is slightly higher than The Hartford's, its speed and ease make up for it for many IT-focused businesses.

 3. biBerk